Berkeley Interactive Theater

-Alongside the ITC workshops, in the last three years, ITC has developed new relationships with 3 other departments on campus to use interactive theater in new ways in education, being awarded Curriculum Innovation Grants each year.
+Alongside the ITC workshops, ITC has developed new relationships with 3 other departments on campus to use interactive theater in new ways in education, being awarded Curriculum Innovation Grants each year.
 Now in our 4th year, ITC has provided the UCSF/UCB Joint Medical Program in the School of Public Health with “standardized patient” actors to train the medical students.
 For 2 years, ITC has provided the Nutrition Department with “client” actors to train the nutrition students.
 Currently, 2 departments are mid-process in submitting Curriculum Innovation Grants with ITC for new projects involving filming “doctor-patient” interactions for the UCSF/UCB Joint Medical Program, as well as, filming “health-education” short stories for Haas Business School for use on youtube in developing nations.

 Berkeley Interactive Theater

-This past year, 2013-14, ITC began collaborations with new partners outside of the University of California.
+In 2013-14, ITC began collaborations with new partners outside of the University of California.